See the Emergency Closures page before visiting a CDFW office, facility or property.

 MPAs protect the diversity and abundance of marine life, the habitats they depend on, and the integrity of marine ecosystems.
 The Marine Life Protection Act recognizes that a combination of MPAs with varied amounts of allowed activities and protections (marine reserves, marine conservation areas, and marine parks) can help conserve biological diversity, provide a sanctuary for marine life, and enhance recreational and educational opportunities.
 MPAs can also provide scientific reference points to assist with resource management decisions, and protect a variety of marine habitats, communities, and ecosystems for their economic and intrinsic value, for generations to come.

-The Marine Life Protection Act (MLPA) was passed in 1999 by the California Legislature, directing the California Department of Fish and Wildlife (CDFW) to redesign California’s existing system of marine protected areas (MPAs) to increase its coherence and effectiveness for protecting the state’s marine life, habitats, and ecosystems.
+The Marine Life Protection Act (MLPA) was passed in 1999 by the California Legislature, directing the CDFW to redesign California’s existing system of marine protected areas (MPAs) to increase its coherence and effectiveness for protecting the state’s marine life, habitats, and ecosystems.
 From 2004 to 2012, the MLPA Initiative (a public-private partnership between CDFW, the California Natural Resources Agency, and Resources Legacy Fund Foundation) directed and informed four regional science guided and stakeholder driven MPA design and siting processes.
 A detailed report on the results of this process is found in the Overview of Alternative Marine Protected Area Proposals (PDF).
 Specific design guidelines and documentation for each regional planning process are accessible through the MPA Planning Process Historical Information link below.

 Select an MPA region for regulations, maps and coordinates: